iqbal-lab-org/Mykrobe_tb_workflow/README.rst

 ========================================
 **Note: the following instructions assume you are working on a Linux operating system and have Python version 3.5 or greater.**

 The first thing to do is download this repository onto the machine you want to run the analysis on.
-In the spirit of making everything reproducible and tidy I would advice to download this repository (or copy the blank version) once for each nanopore experiment you want to analyse.
+In the spirit of making everything reproducible and tidy I would advise to download this repository once for each nanopore experiment you want to analyse.

 Let's create our experiment directory and clone the pipeline.